NOC-OI/crab/flask/src/docs/api-reference.md

 `/api/v1/snapshots/<snapshot_uuid>/as_zip`

-Returns all snapshot metadata, sample metadata, and raw images as a zip file.
+Returns all snapshot metadata, observation metadata, and raw images as a zip file.

 `/api/v1/snapshots/<snapshot_uuid>`